wet soil

 Soil

-...
-Clay soils tend to be more or less dark brown in colour and become sticky when wet.
+... or less dark brown in colour and become sticky when wet.
 This soil hardens to something resembling concrete in dry weather.
-They are usually rich in nutrients and ... tend to block trace elements (especially iron) they are extremely poor and require large amounts of soil improvers and regular additions of fertilizers.
-However chalky soils warm up quickly in spring but do ...
+They ... chalky clay, is an extreme example.
+It is a very poor soil and presents real problems.
+The clay does retain water and ... especially iron) they are extremely poor and require large amounts of soil improvers and regular additions of fertilizers.
+However chalky soils warm ...

 www.susansgardenpatch.com